 Start early, keep going

-All students, in all year groups have planned opportunities for the learning and practising of essential skills from our Early Year Foundation Stage through to Year 6.
-Lapal understands the importance of starting to learn these skills as young as possible, allowing 7 years for each child to master each step at an age-appropriate level.
-Early Career Teachers (ECTs) are supported by their mentor to contextualise the learning to their year group – with explicit links made to the small steps in the Early Career Framework (ECF) that ECTs are focusing on during their first two years of teaching.
-Our EYFS team are coached by their Phase Leader who helps contextualise the learning to the younger age of the children.
-Staff record their lessons using IRIS Connect video technology, subsequently working with a coach to reflect on their own teaching successes and how they can have even more impact.
+All students have opportunities for learning/practising the essential skills from EYFS to Year 6.
+Lapal understands the importance of starting as young as possible, allowing 7years for each child to master each step.
+ECTs are supported by their mentor to contextualise the learning to their year group – with explicit links made to the small steps in the ECF that ECTs are focusing on during their first two years of teaching.
+EYFS team are coached to help contextualise the learning to the younger age of the children.
+Staff record their lessons using IRIS, subsequently working with coaches to reflect on their own teaching to see how they can have even more impact.
 Only the relevant steps for the current monthly focus are displayed in each classroom, showing where the children are currently working at and the next steps so that children can aspire to reach them.
-Homezone has been shared with parents to allow them to explore the skills out of school too.
+Homezone has been shared with parents to allow them to explore the skills.
+The skills are included in children's planners.

 Measure it